mbridak/not1mm/README.md

 not1mm polls for fldigi QSOs via it's XMLRPC interface.
 It does this in a rather stupid way.
 It just keeps asking what was the last QSO and compares it to the previous response.
 If it's different, it's new.
 I've added the Weekly RTTY Test so this can be tested.

+The F1-F12 function keys be sent to fldigi via XMLRPC.
+Fldigi will be placed into TX mode, the message will be sent and a ^r will be tacked onto the end to place it back into RX mode.

 Unlike WSJT, fldigi needs to be setup for this to work.
 The XMLRPC interface needs to be active.
 And in fldigi's config dialog go to CONTESTS -> General -> CONTEST and select